haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

 This can be done using `pdb-tools`, a collection of simple scripts handy to manipulate pdb files. `pdb-tools` is installed automatically with Haddock3.
 Alternatively, it is also available as a [web-server](https://wenmr.science.uu.nl/pdbtools/).

-To obtain a single trimmed structure using command-line version of `pdb-tools` _**remember to activate a virtual environment for Haddock3 first**_.
+To obtain a single trimmed structure, we will make use of the command-line version of `pdb-tools`.
+Please, _**remember to activate a virtual environment for Haddock3**_ before using  `pdb-tools`.
-The following command will override existing file with the name `1ZUG_dimer1.pdb` - consider executing it outside of `pdbs/`:
+The following command will override the existing file with the name `1ZUG_dimer1.pdb` - consider executing it outside of `pdbs/`:
 <a class="prompt prompt-cmd">
 pdb_fetch 1ZUG | pdb_selmodel -1 | pdb_delhetatm | pdb_selres -1:66 | pdb_tidy -strict > 1ZUG_dimer1.pdb
 </a>